Fade BG Image

 … What was all my worrying for!

-"You're definitely not suited for agriculture."
+"You're just not cut out for agriculture."

 Comments0